gyulanemeth/mua-frontend/README.md

 # Mua-Frontend Documentation and Integration Guide

 mua-frontend is a Vue 3 plugin that integrates seamlessly with mua-backend to provide a complete authentication and user management system.
 By combining mua-frontend and mua-backend, developers can easily implement a robust system featuring login, user management, admin tools, and more.
+The system is "slack-like," meaning it supports multiple workspaces where users can log into each workspace separately.
+Users can have distinct credentials for each workspace, such as different passwords or a mix of login methods like Google login for one and password login for another.

 ## Overview